lucky-wolf/DW2-XL/README.md

 - Maintenance is much reduced to make it possible to not wreck yours (or the AI's) economy.
   - At some point I will probably increase these costs, but nowhere near what they were in vanilla.

-## Misc
+## Vanilla Bug Fixes
-- Technocracy is only available to Ackdarians, as stated in the game's messaging.
+- Technocracy is only available to Ackdarians, as stated in the game's messaging
-- Experimental Warp Fields allow for nearby exploration - more functinoal than the base game, making for a more gradual early game.
+- Giving crew to Star Marine Barracks fixes those components to work as expected
+- Limit the Troop Academy to 1 per Empire, plugging an exploit for the player (AIs didn't build more than one)

+## Mod Bug Fixes
-## Bug Fixes (introduced in previous versions of this mod)
+Fixes for bugs I introduced in previous versions of this mod, and later fixed in this version:
 - Fixed a bug in Ackdarian Fast Interceptors and Bombers - event now works properly.
 - Fixed a bug in Mysterious Plague event -- now works properly.